PhysicsRemotelab/documentation/index.md

 This technical documentation is meant to guide how to setup Remote Lab software locally and start developing new features.

+Source code for all Remote Lab projects can be found on [https://github.com/PhysicsRemotelab](https://github.com/PhysicsRemotelab) (requires access to see private repositories).

 ## Software to download

 List of necessary software to be installed locally, tutorials can be found on software homepages.